 Best TV for Hard of Hearing People

-You would agree with me, but it’s hard to watch TV with hearing people.
+You would agree with me, but it’s hard to watch TV without hearing people.
 Our preference for comfortable listening is like blasting the TV loudly to them.
 Our choice for closed captioning is a distraction to them.
 Generally, our preference for how we watch TV is annoying them.
 One hearing problem is a problem for another.

 Well, it turns out that you can find a solution that will bring peace to the battle.
 But it’s at best for people who are hearing aids and cochlear implant wearers.